-As a student or employee of MCECS, you have access to Windows, Linux and Unix computers within the school, and your personal files are available on all three of these operating sytstems.
+As a student or employee of MCECS, you have access to Windows and Linux computers within the school, and your personal files are available on both of these operating systems.
 Having a basic understanding of how your files are stored on our systems will help you be successful in our computing environment.
-This guide describes how your Unix/Linux home directories work with your Windows S:\ and U:\ drives to make your personal files available across all of our supported systems.
+This guide describes how your Linux home directory works with your Windows S:\ drive to make your personal files available across our supported systems.

 The structure of your personal folders determines the following:

 - Where you can place items you’d like to access from separate computers within MCECS

 - Where you can place items you’d like to be accessible at your personal web space

 - Where you can place items you’d like to be accessible from off-campus

 Those who use Windows exclusively are minimally affected by the structure of these folders.
 If you fall into this category and this document seems overwhelming, you may safely ignore the folders described here in favor of using your N:\ drive, which is accessible from all MCECS Windows computers.
 You can view files inside your N:\ drive at home by using remote desktop, and transfer files to and from your N:\ drive using SFTP.

 Linux and Mac users will benefit from reading this document regardless of whether they use Windows machines.

 - Directory Structure